Postpartum Depression & Perinatal Therapy in Portland

 -

 It’s completely normal to experience emotional ups and downs during Pregnancy and Postpartum — your hormones, body, sleep, and identity are all shifting at once.
-However, if you are noticing persistent sadness, anxiety, irritability, guilt, panic, or detachment that lasts more than a couple of weeks, or if you don’t feel like yourself, that’s a good time to reach out.
+However, if you are noticing persistent sadness, constant anxiety, irritability, guilt, panic, inability to sleep even when tired or detachment that lasts more than a couple of weeks, or if you don’t feel like yourself, that’s a good time to reach out.
 Early support can make a big difference in how you heal and can give you some tools to navigate this phase of life.

 -